krezaey/ahtohallan/README.md

 ```

 ### Classes
 In Ahtohallan classes are declared using the keyword `Snow` followed by the class name.
 You can create a constructor using the keyword `Water`.
 Constructors use the same syntax as functions except there is no return type or name.
 Methods are instantiated using the keyword `Crystal`.
 (Isn't that so cute?
 To create an instance of snow you need water!
 Not only that, but a method of Snow is Crystal.
-You can have may Snow Crystals in an instance of Snow!)
-Fields are refered to as "Snowflakes"
+You can have many Snow Crystals in an instance of Snow!)
+Fields are referred to as "Snowflakes"
 ```
 Snow Name {
   ~* Class Snowflakes go here *~
   Unmeltable Olaf String~Name = "Who can handle this enormous candle?
 Unmeltable me"

-  Water (Olaf String, Anna Int, Elsa Float) {
     ~* Instance Snowflakes go here *~
     Frozen.String = String ❅
     Frozen.Int = Int ❅